Working Fatigue Risk Management

 - Provide information about the legal requirements and good practice for managing fatigue;

 - Consider methods that you might use to track and assess fatigue risk;

 - Offer practical strategies you can use to manage and mitigate fatigue more effectively;

 - Help you make the business case for investment in fatigue risk management;

 - Provide insight around the design of demand-led shift patterns that reduce fatigue and deliver employee wellbeing/work life-balance gains;

 - Explore how visibility over worked hours, rest, holiday and absence can be incorporated into workforce management systems

 The event will be delivered by HSE fatigue experts who are specialists in the field of fatigue risk management and WTS specialists in shift pattern design and workforce management.
 Experts will draw upon their experiences of working with a variety of industries and organisational sizes both within the UK and globally.
 This event will also include case studies presented by organisations who have first-hand experience of addressing fatigue risks and an interactive workshop.

-The cost of this course is £275 per person (includes workshop notes, lunch and refreshments)
+The cost of this seminar is £325 per person (includes workshop notes, lunch and refreshments)